 So what does that look like in a practical example?
 Here you go:

-As shown in the image below, Cereal Brand A has a product on the shelf.
+In the below image, Cereal Brand A has a product on the shelf.
 The weekly movement for this product is 54.08 units.
 It also has a DOS of 0.91 days.
-Let's say it has one facing and the shelf capacity is seven.
-That means that on average, the product with its current facing will sell 54 units per week.
-You'll also have enough stock on the shelf to last less than a day.
+Let us say it has one facing and the shelf capacity is seven.
+That means you can expect the product to sell 54 units per week.
+You will also have enough stock on the shelf to last less than a day.

-That means you won't need to restock your shelf every day to keep up with demand.
-Of course, you do need to be careful that you don't overstock your shelf.
-Because doing that can turn an aesthetically pleasing and easy-to-shop shelf (and aisle) into a confusing mess.
+That means you do not need to restock daily to meet demand.
+Of course, you must be careful of overstocking because that can turn an aesthetically pleasing and easy-to-shop shelf (and aisle) into a confusing mess.

-Simple.
-Your DOS is reliant on the accuracy of a few specific aspects.
-Without the accuracy on the below, you'll have a skew DOS, which will affect everything else.
+Days of supply rely on a few specific aspects.
+Without the accuracy of the below, you will skew DOS, which affects everything else.

 These aspects include:

 - Capacity: This includes your product and fixture dimensions.
 With such information, you know how many products fit on your shelf without being over-congested.

 - Number of Units Sold: Since the formula for DOS relies on how many units you sell per day, it goes without saying that you need to know the quantity of the items that sell.
 Again, without this, it will skew your data, which can lead to a shelf that is over capacity.